 Chas’ teaching career is as multifaceted as his performing career.
 In 2011, Chas began working with The Fairview Violin Project, an elementary strings program directed by Dr. Brenda Brenner that provides free violin lessons to students at Fairview Elementary in Bloomington, Indiana.
 During his senior year, Chas' involvement with Jacobs School of Music’s String Academy further developed his pedagogical skills under the supervision of renowned pedagogue Mimi Zweig.
 He has served as a counselor for Summer String Academy and as an assistant instructor of cello under the supervision of IU String Academy cello faculty Helen Ford.

 In the summer 2013, Chas was selected as an Apprentice Artist for St. Olaf’s Cello: An American Experience and worked as an instructor, chamber coach, and mentor.
 That fall, he gained experience working as the lead cello instructor for the Kalamazoo Symphony’s Kalamazoo Kids in Tune after-school El-Sistema program.
-Summer 2015 marked a new experience as he served as an assistant at the Interlochen Cello Institute with Crispin Campbell of the Interlochen Center for the Arts, Dr. John Marshall of The University of East Washington Spokane, and Astrid Schween of the Julliard String Quartet.
+Since 2015, he served as an assistant at the Interlochen Cello Institute with Crispin Campbell of the Interlochen Center for the Arts and Dr. John Marshall of The University of East Washington Spokane.

 If you are interested in a musical engagement for a performance, event, or artistic collaboration, please contact Chas as email@example.com.